Fosuna-code/Fosuna-code/README.md

 I'm learning about html. css and javascript (i'm new about development).
 I would like to collaborate on many projects and learn in the process.

-if do you whant to contact me you can do it in 👇
+if do you want to contact me you can do it in 👇
 - gmail: ferosuna2001@gmail.com
 - instagram: fosuna18